If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 The future of the Jira agent is collaborative

-A more effective path forward is a collaborative one.
-Give your talented human agents the support they need by pairing them with a powerful AI agent that handles the boring, repetitive stuff.
-This frees them up to focus on the complex challenges where they can truly make a difference.
+The future is about collaboration: giving your human agents the support they need by pairing them with a capable AI agent to handle routine tasks.
+This empowers your team to focus on the complex, rewarding challenges where they make the biggest difference.

-You can improve your Jira Service Management setup without piling on expensive agent seats.
-See how eesel AI can automate your frontline support and give your team the backup it deserves.
+You can enhance your Jira Service Management setup and optimize your agent capacity today.
+See how eesel AI can complement your frontline support and give your team the backup they deserve.

 Frequently asked questions